Legalisation of documents from Micronesia for use in the Netherlands

 Where can you have your documents legalised?

-To use a document from Micronesia in the Netherlands, you must first get a certificate of authenticity from the Micronesian Supreme Court.
-Then you need to have it legalised by the Dutch embassy in Manila.
+To use a document from Micronesia in the Netherlands, you must get a certificate of authenticity from the Micronesian Supreme Court.
+To do this, go to the Supreme Court of the island where your document was issued.

 After these legalisation procedures, you can use your document in the Kingdom of the Netherlands.